AliMertBOSTAN/web3-metamask-automation-testing/Readme.md

 - Change the password you created from within the .env file

-.To run your tests in headed mode use the `--headed` flag.
+- To run your tests in headed mode use the `--headed` flag.
 This will open up a browser window while running your tests.

 `pytest test.py --headed`